IFS Therapy App · Between-Session Support

 Alongside these Parts, IFS describes the Self — a calm, compassionate core that every person can access.
 The work of IFS is to help the Self build relationship with Parts, listen to their protective stories, and let exiled pain be witnessed and unburdened.

-We go deeper into mechanisms and history in our IFS vs CBT guide, and specifically into the experience of blending in What is being blended?
+We go deeper into mechanisms and history in our IFS vs CBT guide, and specifically into the experience of blending in What is being blended?.
+If you want to see how this works inside Unblend, the IFS chatbot page explains how that same parts-work language shows up in the product.

 How Unblend supports your IFS work between sessions